OperaLatinaAdnotata/OLA/README.md

 7. work title
 8. (experimental) IPA transcription of word forms (the Classical Latin one)

-The morphosyntactic annotation has been performed using Latinpipe, whose model can be dowloaded from [Hugging Face](https://huggingface.co/bowphs/latinpipe-evalatin/tree/main) (thanks to F. Riemenschneider).
+The morphosyntactic annotation was performed using Latinpipe, whose model can be dowloaded from [Hugging Face](https://huggingface.co/bowphs/latinpipe-evalatin/tree/main) (thanks to F. Riemenschneider).
 The test set results are: